nilsso/nilsso.github.io-src/pages/programming/web/index.md

 # Markdown

 - [Markdown](https://daringfireball.net/projects/markdown/):
-  The opposite of a markup language like HTML, Markdown seeks to simplify content creation and maintenance by being more human readable.
+  The oppobase of a markup language like HTML, Markdown seeks to simplify content creation and maintenance by being more human readable.
 - [Kramdown](https://kramdown.gettalong.org):
   The default Markdown engine used by Jekyll.